 - 1. By law, every single fishing or aquaculture vessel must operate under an approved safety system before they can operate commercially. - 2.
 The Health and Safety at Work Act 2015 (HSWA) governs safety in New Zealand workplaces, including commercial fishing vessels. - 3.
 Maritime New Zealand is the 'regulator' under HSWA for work on board commercial vessels and for commercial vessels as workplaces. - 4.
 Maritime New Zealand also administers the Maritime Transport Act 1994 (MTA).
 This Act outlines the principles of maritime law that govern the commercial fleet and is supported by secondary legislation 'Maritime Rules' which provide the detailed requirements to comply to the MTA. - 5.
 "In broad terms, the MTA and the Maritime Rules focus on the safety of the vessel and navigational safety, while HSWA focuses on the health and safety of people on board the vessel.
-However, there is a degree of overlap."
-1
+However, there is a degree of overlap".

-Key statistics as at 2018
+Key statistics as at 2022

-- 1. Around 2,500 people work in commercial fishing and aquaculture operations at sea.
-Roughly 50% of these workers are self-employed. - 2.
-There are 572 MOSS operators involved in Inshore and Offshore fishing operations with 735 fishing vessels associated with these operations. - 3.
-In the 2017-18 financial year, Maritime New Zealand conducted 461 MOSS audits. - 4.
-148 active fishing operations use the SOP system.
+- 1. Around 5,200 people work in commercial fishing which includes inshore, deepwater, and aquaculture operations at sea.
+Approximately 17% of these workers are self-employed2. - 2.
+There are 574 MOSS operators involved in Inshore and Offshore fishing operations with 743 fishing vessels associated with these operations. - 3.
+In the 2020-21 financial year, Maritime New Zealand conducted 480 MOSS audits. - 4.
+134 active fishing operations use the SOP system.
 This system is available for less than 6m dive or fish vessels. - 5.
-In the period 1/7/2017 to 30/6/2018, Surveyors of Ships recognised by Maritime New Zealand conducted 414 surveys of vessels to ensure they remain fit for purpose and in line with MOSS and the maritime rules requirements 349 were solely fishing vessels, while 65 had multiple categories assigned to them.
+In the period 1/7/2020 to 30/6/2021, Surveyors of Ships recognised by Maritime New Zealand conducted 379 surveys of vessels to ensure they remain fit for purpose and in line with MOSS and the maritime rules requirements 266 were solely fishing vessels, while 113 had multiple categories assigned to them.

-Maritime New Zealand - A Guide for Mariners
+1 Maritime New Zealand - A Guide for Mariners